square3ang/Overlayer/README.md

 [UnityCodeEditor](https://github.com/joshcamas/UnityCodeEditor/) is Unlicensed but it uses MIT Licensed Code.

 # 📜 Scripting
-> JS-based scripting for implementing custom tags and in-game features.
+- [Overlayer.Scripting](https://github.com/modlist-org/Overlayer.Scripting) is JS-based scripting for implementing custom tags and features.

 # 🌐 Translations are welcome!